What is a Merit Increase and Why Does it Matter?

 On the other hand, if the employee is performing extremely well, such as exceeding your organization’s goals, you might consider providing a merit increase to the high-performing employee as a reward for their efforts.

-While if the employee moves to a new city and also outperforms business goals, consider providing both the cost of living adjustment and merit increase to the employee’s salary.
+If the employee moves to a new city and also outperforms business goals, consider providing both the cost of living adjustment and merit increase to the employee’s salary.

 Why do merit increases matter?